themouette/licpro-php-tp/src/5-content-negotiation.markdown

 #### Update Your Controllers

 Use the new methods created in the `Request` class, and return a `Response` with the right content/headers, in each controller's function.
+You can rely on the Serializer component, but using `json_encode()` is ok.

+You can use a lambda function to factorize some code.

 ### Testing